+Total Assets increased by \$4,477 or 2 percent, during fiscal year 2024.
 Total Assets increased by \$53,540 or 22 percent, during fiscal year 2023.
-Total Assets increased by \$35,729 or 17 percent, during fiscal year 2022.
-Deferred Outflows of Resources decreased by \$466 and \$1,258 in 2023 and 2022, respectively.
+Deferred Outflows of Resources decreased by \$640 and \$466 in 2024 and 2023, respectively.

-Current Assets increased by \$7,622 or 19 percent.
+Current Assets increased by \$16,609 or 35 percent.

-- Current Cash and Cash Equivalents decreased by \$1,740.
-The decrease is primarily due to the investments increase of \$6,556 due to additional investments. - Accounts Receivable decreased by \$2,250 primarily due to decrease in student enrollment. - Current Notes Receivable increased by \$14,651.
-This was primarily due to the addition of \$14,710 for anticipated construction reimbursements related to the State's new \$30,890 XI-F(1) bond issuance in May 2023 for construction of a new residence hall on the Klamath Falls campus. - Other Assets decreased by \$2,931 primarily as the result of reductions in deposits made on the purchase of equipment, as the equipment was received during fiscal year 2023.
+- Current Cash and Cash Equivalents decreased by \$4,643.
+The decrease is primarily due to use of cash to fund capital project construction and related timing differences of when project reimbursements are received. - Accounts Receivable increased by \$9,282 primarily due to capital project reimbursements. - Current Notes Receivable increased by \$9,785.
+This was primarily due to anticipated construction reimbursements related to the State's new \$30,890 XI-F(1) bond issuance in May 2023 for construction of a new residence hall on the Klamath Falls campus. - Current Lease Receivables decreased by \$73.
+See Note 8.
+"Leases" for additional information. - Other Assets increased by \$2,079 primarily as the result of deposits made during the year for capital assets and services that will be received during fiscal year 2025.

-Noncurrent Assets, including Capital Assets, increased by \$45,918 or 23 percent.
+Noncurrent Assets, including Capital Assets, decreased by \$12,132 or 5 percent.

-- Noncurrent Cash decreased by \$1,943 due mainly to a decrease in cash held for capital construction. - Investments increased by \$6,556 due primarily an increase in the amount of cash balances reinvested. - Noncurrent Notes Receivable increased by \$19,521 due primarily to the addition of \$19,798 of noncurrent receivables for construction related to the State's \$30,890 XI-F(1) bond issuance in May 2023 - Noncurrent Lease Receivables decreased \$839.
+- Noncurrent Cash increased by \$977 due mainly to an increase in cash held for debt service payments. - Investments decreased by \$5,373 due to sale of investments. - Noncurrent Notes Receivable decreased by \$13,993 due primarily to the reduction of amounts anticipated to received in fiscal year 2025 for construction related to the State's \$30,890 XI-F(1) bond issuance in May 2023, with a corresponding increase to the current portion of notes receivable as of June 30, 2024. - Noncurrent Lease Receivables increased by \$3,444.
 See Note 8.
-"Leases" for additional information. - The net OPEB asset increased by \$27.
+"Leases" for additional information. - The net OPEB asset increased by \$35.
 See Note 16.
-"Other Postemployment Benefits" for additional information on this change. - Capital Assets additions of \$33,901 were offset by additions to accumulated depreciation of \$11,208, which resulted in an increase in the net value of Capital Assets of \$22,596.
-See "Capital Assets" in this MD&A and Note 5.
+"Other Postemployment Benefits" for additional information on this change. - Capital Assets additions of \$16,911 were offset by additions to accumulated depreciation of \$13,904 and net dispositions of \$229, which resulted in an increase in the net value of Capital Assets of \$2,778.
+Additional capital asset activity off he year includes See "Capital Assets" in this MD&A and Note 5.
 "Capital Assets" for additional information relating to these variances.

-Deferred Outflows of Resources decreased by \$466, or 5 percent, due to net decreases related to changes in the reporting of pension deferrals of \$472, slightly offset by an increase to deferrals for OPEB of \$6.
+Deferred Outflows of Resources increased by \$640, or 7 percent, due to net increases related to changes in the reporting of pension deferrals of \$666, partially offset by decreases in deferrals for OPEB of \$26.
 Also see Note 6.
 "Deferred Inflows and Outflows of Resources" for additional detail on these changes.

-Current Assets increased by \$5,098, or 14 percent.
+Current Assets increased by \$7,622, or 19 percent.